Does Car Insurance Cover Vandalism?

 Take photos and video of the damage

-Document the damage with photos and video from multiple angles before touching the vehicle.
-Capture close-up shots of every affected area, including keyed paint, broken glass, slashed tires or graffiti.
+Photograph and video the damage from multiple angles before touching the vehicle.
+Cover every affected area, including keyed paint, broken glass, slashed tires and graffiti.
 Time-stamp the images if possible.

 3. 3